Test case prioritization using test case diversification and fault-proneness estimations: Related Work

+Multi-objective evolutionary techniques have been of interest for TCP and test selection as they can tackle two or more different kinds of objectives (such as code coverage, requirements coverage, etc.) for prioritization~\cite{wang2016enhancing, yoo2007pareto, mondal2015exploring}.
+Pradhan et al.~\cite{pradhan2019employing} employ rule mining on the test execution history to extract relationships among test cases and use multi-objective algorithms to prioritize test cases in a black-box setting.

+Due to the relatively high computation cost of TCP algorithms, proposing TCP methods with lower computation costs for large-scale test suites has been investigated.
+Miranda et al.~\cite{miranda2018fast} propose using hashing-based approaches to provide faster TCP algorithms.

+Reinforcement Learning (RL) based Continuous Integration (CI) testing \cite{spieker2017reinforcement} was introduced to prioritize test cases based on applying reinforcement learning techniques to the test case execution history of continuous integration systems.
+Bagherzadeh et al.~\cite{bagherzadeh2021reinforcement} provide RL-based TCP methods for CI, employing both the test execution history and light-weight code features and show that their methods are effective.

+We will thoroughly review methods that utilized clustering methods for test case diversification, due to their relation to the approach of this paper.
 Carlson et al. \cite{carlson2011clustering} proposed a method based on clustering of method coverage for TCP.
-Their approach works in two steps, which in the first step the test cases are clustered using code coverage similarity.
-The clustering is performed using an agglomerative hierarchical clustering method \cite{tan2006introduction}.
+Their approach works in two steps, in the first step the test cases are clustered using code coverage similarity.
+The clustering is performed using an agglomerative hierarchical clustering method \cite{tan2016introduction}.
 In the second step, the test cases of each cluster are prioritized using multiple metrics such as code coverage, code complexity, fault history, and a combination of these metrics.
 They empirically investigate their method on a subset of the Microsoft Dynamics AX project.
-Their results show that using clustering improves TCP with respect to prioritizing without clustering.
-By utilizing the same coverage clustering method and prioritizing test cases according to previous failure history of test cases, another TCP method is proposed by Fu et al. \cite{fu2017coverage}.
+Their results show that using clustering improves TCP compared to prioritizing without clustering.
+By utilizing the same coverage clustering method and prioritizing test cases according to the previous failure history of test cases, another TCP method is proposed by Fu et al. \cite{fu2017coverage}.
 Their method also uses estimations of failure rate according to the program line changes.

-Arafeen and Do \cite{arafeen2013test} propose a method that first clusters the requirements based on a text-mining technique and then uses the requirements-test cases traceability matrix to cluster the test cases.
-Afterward, the test cases in each cluster are prioritized using source code metrics such as McCabe Cyclomatic Complexity and finally, the test cases are prioritized according to the importance of the requirements to the clients.